J-Rakesh-Naidu/technity-tasks/task-7/hackerrank/Readme.md

 ## Experience
 I could do these problems comfortably.
-I took some testing for Time conversion one.
+It took some testing for Time conversion one.

 ### Compare the Triplets
 ![](https://github.com/J-Rakesh-Naidu/technity-tasks/blob/main/task-7/hackerrank/Screenshot%202023-08-08%20203510.png)